Fellowship in Periodontology

 UCSF School of Dentistry, Division of Periodontology offers an intensive fellowship in periodontology.
 It provides research opportunities for collaborating with renowned UCSF faculty and scholars, in one of the world’s leading research and clinical training facilities.
 The goal of the program is to provide opportunities for creative work that lead to published papers.
 The fellowship is open to graduates of dental schools outside of the United States and Canada that are recognized by the World Health Organization.

-The fellowship is offered for either one six-month period, or one 12-month period.
+The fellowship is offered for either one 9-month period, or one 12-month period.
 The fellowship is a full-time academic commitment.

 There is a one-time, non-refundable application fee of $250 USD.
 You may pay by credit card (MC, VISA, AMEX) or by check — please make checks payable to UC REGENTS.
-If accepted into the program, the tuition for the six-month module is $14,000; the tuition for the 12-month program is $24,000.
+If accepted into the program, the tuition for the nine-month module is $18,000; the tuition for the 12-month program is $24,000.
 The fellows are responsible for their own living, housing, health insurance and visa expenses related to the program.

 Status of the Fellows